rbtcollins/bitnami-docker/vcloud/redmine/README.md

 >
 > If you want to use port `80` for the FakeS3 service as well, then you would have either add a reverse proxy service to the cluster or add another public IP address (for which you would be charged).

+> **Note**:
+>
+> The FakeS3 does not require any authentication and as the service is exposed outside the cluster, it leaves the service vulnerable.
+If you intend to use this setup in production you should rather use the Amazon S3 or a compatible service such as the Google Cloud Storage service.

 The service specification for the FakeS3 is in `fakes3-service.yml`.

 ```bash